tibsys/achiwa-v3/README.md

 - [TBD] Create a team
 - [TBD] Write a new specifications book (v3)
 - [TBD] Comment all source files
+- [TBD] Identify problems in the current architecture
 - [TBD] Start coding v3